seomoz/fiji/fijiproject.github.com/_posts/tutorials/music-recommendation/1.1.5/2012-01-01-music-setup.md

 to know the address of the MapReduce JobTracker webapp ([http://localhost:50030](http://localhost:50030) by default) while working through this tutorial.

-It will be useful to define an environment variable named `KIJI` that holds a Fiji URI to the Fiji instance we'll use during this tutorial.
+It will be useful to define an environment variable named `FIJI` that holds a Fiji URI to the Fiji instance we'll use during this tutorial.

 <div class="userinput">
 {% highlight bash %}
-export KIJI=fiji://.env/fiji_music
+export FIJI=fiji://.env/fiji_music
 {% endhighlight %}
 </div>